Jackington6600/Arcus/Arcus.md

    </td>
    <td>Defensive Blink
    </td>
-   <td>Choose a willing target within 100ft.
+   <td><wip>Choose a willing target within 100ft.
 Each time this creature suffers damage until the end of your next turn they teleport 10ft directly away from their attacker.
 Cannot be cast on a target already under the effect of this ability.
    </td>
    <td>A, 100ft, Single target
    </td>